JohnOMDev/data-engineering-projects/database-modelling-with-apache-cassandra-nosql-with-etl/README.md

-# Data Modelling with Apache Cassandra (NoSQL) Databasea and ETL Process
+# Data Modelling with Apache Cassandra (NoSQL) Database and ETL Process